BettinaVgn/microtubule_project/README.md

 05_Analysis.jl
 ```
 ## Model Analysis:
 Model analysis was done in separate notebooks for each parameter and topic.
-Only one data file was uploaded to this repository ("paramscan_p_depolym_GDP_10ensemble.jls") and used in the "00_Introduction.ipynb" notebook as an example of how the collected data was structured and analyzed.
+Only one data file was uploaded to this repository ("test_ensemblerun_xyz.jls") and used in the "00_Introduction.ipynb" notebook as an example of how the collected data was structured and analyzed.

 ## Presentation
 The power point presentation that was used to present the results created during this internship is included in this repository, as well ("Microtubule_Presentation_BV.pptx").